20 Proven SaaS Conversion Optimization Hacks to Increase Your Sales

 17. Enable chatbot assistance for users who are looking for help

 You can populate your website with all the helpful information you think your customers will need, or address any questions they may have.
-There’s still a good chance that they may not find what they are looking for on your website.
+There's still a good chance that they may not find what they are looking for on your website.
 In situations where this happens, a chatbot comes to the rescue.
-Use a chatbot to assist your users, like Freshwork does.
+Use a chatbot to assist your users, like Freshworks does.

 19. Enable social logins to reduce barriers to entry